 We also provide 'stationary' areas for children to work in, should mobility be an issue so that they do not have to move around the academy.
-We would also allow students to leave lessons early to avoid crowds should they have an injury.
+We would also allow children to leave lessons early to avoid crowds should they have an injury.

-We have a full time first aider at Ormiston Herman Academt that can assess the condition and, with your authorisation, administer medication should "chosen_forename" feel unwell after arriving at the academy from wanting to attend, please contact the Academy Office immediately so that these problems or issues can be resolved.
+We have a full time first aider at Ormiston Herman Academy that can assess the condition and, with your authorisation, administer medication should "chosen\forename" feel unwell after arriving at the academy